-To implement a progressive income tax, it is necessary and connected to alter the language in TABOR to allow for proportional taxes, but it was not necessary or connected to strike the word "all" and allow for different rates across different classes.
+To implement a progressive income tax, it is necessary and connected to alter the language in TABOR to allow for proportional taxes, but it was not necessary or connected to prohibit the tax rate from being set to zero at any future date.
+It was also not necessary to alter the requirement that income taxes across different categories be set at a different rate.

-In fact, proponents' measure does not provide for different rates between individual and corporate income tax and such a change cannot be said to be necessary or connected to the measure.
+In fact, proponents' measure does not provide for different rates between individual and corporate income tax, and such a change cannot be said to be necessary or connected to the measure.